Cicy29/LandingPageCF/README.md

 - display the course info
-- display the total price based on the user's geolocalisation -
+- display the total price based on the user's geolocalisation

-I would also work on the dropdown menu
+- work on the dropdown menu